mudge/mudge.github.com/_posts/2011-01-26-passing-blocks-in-ruby-without-block.markdown

                    user     system      total        real
     &block     1.090000   0.080000   1.170000 (  1.178771)
     Proc.new   0.160000   0.000000   0.160000 (  0.155053)

+The key here is that using `&block` will *always* create a new `Proc` object, even if we don't make use of it.
+By using `Proc.new` only when we actually need it, we can avoid the cost of this object instantiation entirely.

+That said, there is a potential trade-off here between performance and
+readability: it is clear from the `sometimes_block` method signature that it takes a block and therefore will presumably do something with it; the same cannot be said for the more efficient `sometimes_proc_new`.

+In the end, it comes down to your specific requirements but it is still a useful language feature to know.

   [Aaron Patterson]: http://tenderlovemaking.com
   [Containers, Blocks, and Iterators]: http://ruby-doc.org/docs/ProgrammingRuby/html/tut_containers.html